7 Ways to Improve Your Accounts Receivable Collections

 Instead of unpersonalized automation, use a receivable management tool that systematizes your process to save you time internally, but personalizes workflows to give customers a one-on-one experience.

-Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s causing the non-payment.
+Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s causing the non-payment and keep a good customer relationship.
 That should drive how you proceed with collections, not a rigid, automated process.

 If the problem is with the billing process, like sending the invoice to the wrong contact or missing required information, you can quickly correct the issue and update your systems to the correct process in the future.